 born in 1984, together with his founding partners Martin Klenk and Alexander Rinke has achieved something that not many people in Germany have managed to do so far: His company Celonis is a unicorn - a start-up with a market value of more than one billion dollars.
 Celonis uses artificial intelligence to illuminate the digital processes in companies and to find weak points and bottlenecks.

-The digital education of children is close to her heart.
-This is why Verena Pausder is very much committed to children and schoolchildren with her Haba Digital Workshops project, together with partners from the business world, for example the aerospace company Airbus.
-The aim is to teach the basics of digitalisation in a playful way.
+Verena Pausder, born in 1979, is very much in the news.
+She has just published a new book in which she makes a strong commitment to education and equal opportunities in Germany and calls for better digital equipment in schools.
 Pausder, who lives with her family in Berlin, has founded several companies, including Fox & Sheep, a provider of apps and online games for children, the majority of which she has sold to the toy manufacturer Haba.
+Most recently, she was elected to the supervisory board of Comdirect.

 born in 1972, was able to gain comprehensive experience along the entire value chain in operational responsibility during his more than 23 years of activity in the automotive industry.
 From purchasing, loyalty programs, quality management, office work and sales to the recycling of large vehicle fleets, he was able to continuously expand his knowledge.
 Since December 2017 he has been President Corporate Sales at the Sixt Group, and since this year he has also been Managing Director of Sixt GmbH & Co.
 Autovermietung KG since this year.
 In times in which it is less and less about the product vehicle per se, but more and more about services around mobility, this is one of the most exciting tasks in the entire industry.